DataGators/brainstorm/lessons/correlation/correlation_syntheticData.md

-# R Code for Correlation Analysis with Synthetic Data
+# R Code for Creating a Heatmap of Fruit Sweetness Levels

-This document explains the R code used to generate synthetic data, calculate various types of correlations, and visualize the results with a scatter plot.
+This document explains the R code used to create a heatmap visualizing the sweetness levels of different fruits by color.

 ## 1. Clear Existing Variables and Outputs

-First, we clear out existing variables from memory to ensure a clean execution of the code.
+First, we clear existing variables from memory to ensure a clean execution of the code.

 ```r
 rm(list = ls())  # Clear out the variables from memory.